zzzuhaibmohd/audits/README.md

 I hold a Bachelor’s Degree in Computer Science and Engineering, which serves as the foundation of my career.
 With nearly four years of experience as a Software Developer, primarily focusing on Backend development, I transitioned into a role as a web2 Security Engineer for two years.
 I hold certifications as a Certified Ethical Hacker (CEHv10) and eLearnSecurity Junior Penetration Tester (eJPT).

-Presently, I am a Smart Contract Auditor with renowned firms, including Secure3, AuditOne, and Chainrisk.
-I also actively participate in auditing contests hosted on platforms like Code4rena and CodeHawks.
-These experiences have provided me with valuable insights into blockchain security and have nurtured my commitment to ensuring the integrity of decentralized systems.

-I have audited a diverse range of contracts, including those related to ERC20, ERC721, ERC1155, ERC4626, Web3 Gaming, Perpetual DEXes, Launchpads, Staking Contracts, Cross-Chain bridges, and more.
+Currently serving as a Smart Contract Auditor at both Secure3 and AuditOne, my auditing portfolio currently covers over 30+ diverse codebases.
+I have expertise in auditing various protocols, including ERC20, ERC721, ERC1155, ERC4626, Web3 Gaming, Perpetual DEXes, Launchpads, Staking Contracts, Cross-Chain bridges, Liquid Staking Platforms, and more.

 ## Private Audits
 1. [GoMutual - Car Mutuality Protocol](https://github.com/Secure3Audit/Secure3Academy/blob/main/audit_reports/GoMutual/GoMutual_final_Secure3_Audit_Report.pdf